-- All individuals on Elmsford UFSD premises must maintain social distancing and face covering when social distancing cannot be maintained. - Proper social distancing is defined as a six (6) foot separation between individuals.
-When social distancing is practiced, such as in an isolated office or large meeting space, the individuals may remove their face covering.
-However in common areas, such as breakrooms, hallways or bathrooms, the face covering must be worn. - Ensure six (6) foot distance between personnel, unless safety or core function of the work activity requires a shorter distance.
-Any time personnel are less than six (6) feet apart from one another, personnel must wear acceptable face coverings. - Tightly confined spaces will be occupied by only one individual at a time, unless all occupants are wearing face coverings.
-If an area is occupied by more than one person, keep occupancy under 50% of maximum capacity. - Social distance separation will be using tape or signs that denote six (6) feet of spacing in commonly used and other applicable areas on the site (e.g., clock in/out stations, health screening stations, reception areas). - In-person gatherings will be limited as much as possible and we will use tele- or video-conferencing whenever possible.
-Essential in-person gatherings, such as meetings, will be held in open, well-ventilated spaces with appropriate social distancing among participants. - Designated areas for pick-ups and deliveries will be established, limiting contact to the extent possible.
+- All individuals on Elmsford UFSD premises must maintain social distancing and face covering when social distancing cannot be maintained. - Proper social distancing, as defined by the CDC, will be followed in all public indoor areas.
+In isolated offices or large meeting spaces, the individuals may remove their face covering.
+However in common areas, such as breakrooms, hallways or bathrooms, the face covering must be worn. - Tightly confined spaces will be occupied by only one individual at a time, unless all occupants are wearing face coverings. - Designated areas for pick-ups and deliveries will be established, limiting contact to the extent possible.